-A sample of solid Collins calcium carbonate is divided precisely GCSE OCR Revision · Combin into two equal masses.
+Collins GCSE OCR Revision · Combine masses.
 One half is a single solid piece, which is then reacted with an acid.
-The other half is broken into small pieces and reacted with a fresh sample of the same acid.
+The other half is broken into small fresh sample of the same acid.

 Which half will react faster, and why?